MatheusBonadio/matheusbonadio/README.md

 I’m a Software Engineer

-#### My current tools
+#### My recently tools
+📡 Back-end with .NET core and NodeJS
+🌎 Front-end Web with React
 📲 Front-end Mobile with React Native
-🌎 Front-end Web with Reactjs
-📡 Back-end with Nodejs
-🛠️ Typescript
+🛠️ Typescript, C# and PHP
 🧰 And more...